HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 - Batch Number of Lines: The number of data lines replicated per batch during data replication, which shall not be more than 10,000 and not be less than 1.

 - Replication Interval: The interval between batches during data replication. "x times the SQL execution time" means the interval is x times the execution time of inserting a new table for each batch of replicated data.
 "Fixed x Second(s)" means that the interval of replication for each batch is fixed x seconds.
-The input range of multiples is [0.1-100000], and the input range of seconds is [0.001-100].
+The input range of multiples is \[0.1-100000], and the input range of seconds is \[0.001-100].

 - Wait Timeout: It is the time to wait for the user to make processing when the modification causes data inconsistency.
 If data inconsistency is not confirmed within the set time range, the modification task will automatically fail.
 It can be edited and modified within 7 days by default.
-The input box only allows input of positive integers within [1- 30].
+The input box only allows input of positive integers within \[1-30].

 - Pause Data Replication Time-frame: During the selected time range, data replication between new and old tables is not performed and paused.
 The sharding modification task will be performed after the set time frame.
 (If the Modification Table has large Data Amount, it's recommended setting "Pause Data Replication Time-frame" to avoid the peak period)

-- After clicking the [Submission] button, the system submits the sharding modification task to the compute node for background execution.
+- After clicking the \[Submission] button, the system submits the sharding modification task to the compute node for background execution.
 The current execution status can be viewed on the Online Change of Sharding Plan page.
 After the task is completed, click the "View Results" button to view the task execution details.

 #### Start modification in batches